Investors

 Head of Internal Audit Unit

-He is an Indonesian citizen, aged 41 years old as of 31 December 2021.
-He obtained his bachelor’s degree in Accounting from Universitas Indonesia in 2002.
+He is an Indonesian citizen, 43 years old as of December 31, 2023.
+He earned a Bachelor’s degree in Accounting from the University of Indonesia in 2002.

 Internal Audit Charter